isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 **How to install packages/programs within a Jupyter environment**

-To install a new linux library, create a new cell in your collaboratory python notebook and run:
+To install a new linux library, create a new cell in your colaboratory python notebook and run:

 ::